A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Operational Semantics

 \subsubsection{Efficiency}

-It is worthwhile to ask how much efficiency has been lost if an interpreter was implmented with this mechanism compared to standard methods.
-If the evaluation relation is cached via a map $(\stk,\expr) \mapsto \reval$, and $\evalval$ is also cached as $\reval \mapsto \eval$, there will be no duplicate computations, and in fact in some cases the cache will speed up computations as it will implicitly memoize all function calls (\emph{e.g.} a naive Fibonacci implementation will be linear not exponential).
+While we believe this form of interpreter is primarily of interest for its metamathematical properties and not as an actual implementation basis, it is worthwhile to ask how much runtime efficiency has been lost if an interpreter was implemented with this mechanism compared to standard methods.
+If the evaluation relation is cached via a map $(\stk,\expr) \mapsto \reval$, and $\evalval$ is also cached as $\reval \mapsto \eval$, there will in fact be no duplicate computations.
 The keys of the cache include the stack $\stk$, which is an unbounded list, but hash-consing should allow ``O(1)'' cache lookup.
+So, with caching the speed should be on the same order of runtime complexity as a standard interpreter.
+Space utilization is another matter however; while it is possible to apply garbage collection heuristics to the otherwise ever-growing cache, there is still a pathological worst case where a deep tail-call function that returns a function as a result will have the whole deep stack annotating the function result.
+For example, if a function was returned from a tail call a million calls deep, the stack in the closure of the function result would have one million frames.

-We have implemented a pure demand interpreter for this language and have verified its proper function on a test suite; this will be briefly covered in Section \ref{sec_implementation}.
+We have implemented a pure demand interpreter for this language; the implementation is briefly covered in Section \ref{sec_interp_impl}.